Building a federated network of three trusted research environments for multi-agency, routinely collected children’s health data.

 - Combine two new technologies to demonstrate it is possible to analyse data across trusted research environments in different places and preserve individual’s privacy

 - Consult with patients, the public, organisations contributing data, and legal/ethics experts to agree the best way to oversee data use, ensuring it’s managed safely and fairly.
-We can start quickly as we have been working together for three years and have already been funded to bring data together from education, social care and health services in Cambridgeshire and Peterborough, and the necessary ethical permissions are in place.
+We have been working together for three years and have already been funded to bring data together from education, social care and health services in Cambridgeshire and Peterborough, and the necessary ethical permissions are in place.

 Who is involved: